infoqualitylab/RSCS-collaboration/README.md

-# IQL/RSCS collaboration on visualizing inclusion networks and coauthor networks
+# Information Quality Lab/Research Software Collaborative Services collaboration on visualizing inclusion networks and coauthor networks

 The are three class files: